AniketBedwal01/AniketBedwal01/README.md

 👋 Hi, I’m @AniketBedwal

-👀 I’m a Trainee Software Engineer @Genzeon
+👀 Learning Machine Learning and Data Science

 🌱 Completed Diploma in Advanced Computing(C-DAC Pune)

-📫 You can connect with me on twitter @AniketBedwal98
+📫 You can connect with me on Twitter @AniketBedwal98

 🖇️ Linkedin> https://www.linkedin.com/in/aniketbedwal/